Agent Context Loading

 Summary

-- Modeling files live under
+- Modeling context files live under

-{solutionFolder}/.agents/- agent definitions, instructions, skills, and the always-loadedAGENTS.md/INTENT.md. - Coding files live under each application's output folder, using the dotfile conventions of Claude Code, GitHub Copilot, Cursor, and Intent.
+{solutionFolder}/.agents/- agent definitions, instructions, skills, and the always-loadedAGENTS.md/INTENT.md. - Coding context files live under each application's output folder, using the dotfile conventions of Claude Code, GitHub Copilot, Cursor, and Intent.

 - Instructions without frontmatter are always loaded.
 Use